 The most important question for gardeners is which of the 1,500 or so species are suitable for growing outside in the U.K..
 Let us not be fooled, there are not many.
-But from the gardener's (as opposed to the specialist collector's) point of view, because palms are so similar in appearance, it can be argued that the assortment is quite adequate.
+But from thegardener's (as opposed to the specialist collector's) point of view, because palms are so similar in appearance, it can be argued that the assortment is quite adequate.
 I have experimented with a number of species here in Torquay (admittedly a climatically favoured locality) and have observed many palms growing elsewhere.
 I find that it is therefore quite feasible to draw up a list of 'possibles' and an obviously shorter list of 'probables and certs' which can be grown in the U.K., especially in the south.
 There remain a few other species which might fit into either of the lists but I have ignored them because they are either too expensive, too difficult to find or not particularly interesting for the gardener.
 I have direct personal experience of almost all the palms I list below and also information from my local gardening associates.

 Palms do not 'self-repair' any damage caused to their trunk; many other woody plants are able to scar over and re-grow sections of damaged or missing bark.
 Furthermore, the trunk has no secondary growing points which means lopping of its growing point kills the palm (unless, as in some species of clumping palm, a sucker is sent up from the base).
 Attention must therefore be paid not to damage either the trunk or the growing point.

 There is no tap root present on palms and, although their roots branch, they remain the same diameter throughout their length.
 As a result their roots will not disturb foundations and they can be planted close to mortared structures (as long as there is room for the crown to develop and room for the trunk to grow).
+However, some palms (Sabal minor and Nannorrhops ritchiana, for example) may produce a trunk below ground.

 All palms are invariably slow-growing but some are significantly slower than others.
-When considering their part in a gardening scheme they must therefore be treated as long-term plants and it may pay to buy and plant out larger rather than smaller specimens unless you are prepared yo wait.
+When considering their part in a gardening scheme they must therefore be treated as long-term plants and it may pay to buy and plant out larger rather than smaller specimens unless you are prepared to wait.
 Another reason for planting out larger specimens is that hardiness increases dramatically with size.
 For example, small Washingtonia filifera are quickly killed by the slightest frost whereas larger, trunked, examples will take zone 7 in their stride.

 Prominent Palms in and around Torquay